phalcon/documentation/docs/db-models.md

 }
 ```

-and finally in your code you will have something like this:
+and finally, in your code, you will have something like this:

 ```php
 <?php